Brain Dead (1990 film): Plot

 Dr. Rex Martin is a top neurosurgeon, who is active in studying brain malfunctions that cause mental illnesses.
 The film opens with him walking into his office, the 8 on his laboratory turned on its side in an infinity symbol.
 His assistant, Berkovitch, is playing games with a removed brain, connected to a separated face, using his tool to map out the facial muscles in the brain.
 After Rex takes over, Berkovitch accidentally knocks over Philip Montag's brain, a parietal paralysis patient.
 Rex jokes that the place won't be the same without him.

 High school friend Jim Reston, a successful businessman at Eunice, shows up at Rex's office.
 He requires Martin's aid in reaching the mind of John Halsey, a former genius mathematician who once worked for the company and is now a paranoid psychotic at a nearby asylum.
 Halsey destroyed his results before losing his mind and is thought to be faking his disorder to keep it out of the hands of his employer.
 Dr. Martin meets with Halsey, who is convinced that a man named Conklin is spying on him and intends to kill him.
-Dr. Martin convinces Halsey to go through his tests and it's revealed that he is indeed paranoid.
+Dr. Martin convinces Halsey to go through his tests and it is revealed that he is indeed paranoid.

 Jim Reston attempts to convince Martin to operate on Halsey to no real avail, revealing that Martin's work is already being funded by Eunice in the first place, so he'll have more leeway to operate on Halsey.
 Dr. Martin's surgery is intended to successfully alter the patient's mental attitude, either unlocking the corporate secrets within Halsey's brain or else leaving Halsey unable to accidentally share them with anyone else.
 However, after leaving his meeting with Reston, Martin is carrying a jarred brain home from the office, when a homeless man attacks him, convinced he's carrying his brain.
 In the struggle, Martin loses his grip on the brain, causing it to fly through the air.
 At the same moment, he's run over by a car—revealed to be from the Conklin Mattress Company—and hits his head on the windshield, cracking it in the process.